intel/pinball2elf/README.md

     Pinball generation is supported for Windows and MacOS as well.
 Consider writing a converter from pinball to *Portable Executable (PE)* format on Windows and *Mach-O* format on MacOS.

 ## Useful tips
 - Since the ELFie uses lots of mmap calls to allocate each 4KiB page, it's possible to overrun the max number of vm maps.
 You can "fix" this by adding vm.max_map_count = 2097152 to /etc/sysctl.conf (from Jason Lowe-Power).
+See the [link](https://stackoverflow.com/questions/42889241/how-to-increase-vm-max-map-count) to reload the configuration after setting the new value.

 #### Tips for creating a portable ELFie (that works on older processors, native or simulated)
 1. Build your binary with for a generic x86 processor architecture: (gcc/g++) -march=x86_64 or -march=core2.